yzr95924/storage_paper_list/README.md

 ### Multi-Cloud System
 1. *Kurma: Secure Geo-Distributed Multi-Cloud Storage Gateways*----SYSTOR'19
 2. *SPANStore: Cost-Effective Geo-Replicated Storage Spanning Multiple Cloud Services*----SOSP'13
+3. *CosTLO: Cost-Effective Redundancy for Lower Latency Variance on Cloud Storage Service*----NSDI'15
+4. *A Day Late and a Dollar Short: The Case for Research on Cloud Billing Systems*----HotCloud'14

 ### New PAXOS
 1. *In Search of an Understandable Consensus Algorithm*----USENIX ATC'14